Art and Culture Notes of Uttar Pradesh

-- Karma dance is a dance jointly organised by women and men of Coal tribes in Mirzapur and Sonbhadra districts of Uttar Pradesh.
+- Karma dance is a dance jointly organized by women and men of Coal tribes in Mirzapur and Sonbhadra districts of Uttar Pradesh.

 - The most popular folk drama dance in Uttar Pradesh is Nautanki.

-- Ramleela Nautanki is organised in September / October during Navratri.
-Ramleela is following incidents portrayal of the life of Lord Rama.
+- Ramleela Nautanki is organized in the month of September / October during Navratri.
+Ramleela is sequential incidents portrayal of the life of Lord Rama.

-- Biraha, Chaitya, Bhola, Kajree, Rasia, Allah, Puran Bhagat and Bhartrihari are the main folk songs of Uttar Pradesh.
+- Biraha, Chaitya, Bhola, Kajree, Rasia, Aallah, Puran Bhagat and Bhartrihari are the main folk songs of Uttar Pradesh.